 3. We employ assessment methods that allow us to gather data on and continually review our effectiveness at achieving our departmental program and course level goals.

-4. When we fail to reach goals or benchmarks, we develop new curricula, ideas, pedagogies, and support services to better meet our standards.
+4. When we fail to reach our goals or benchmarks, we develop new curricula, ideas, pedagogies, and support services to better meet our standards.

 Implementation and Who Is Responsible?